Kampen Zuid railway station

 Kampen Zuid is a railway station in the Netherlands, located on the Lelystad–Zwolle railway, also known as the Hanzelijn.
 The station is located in the south of Kampen, Overijssel.

 The station opened on 9 December 2012, with there being 2 platforms and 2 tracks.
 InterCity trains from The Hague and to and pass through the station on the middle tracks.

 Earlier station

 Between 1 October 1913 and 15 May 1934 there also was a station called Kampen Zuid.
-This was at the end of the Kampen–Hattem railway line, which connected with the Zwolle–Apeldoorn railway line in Hattem.
+This was the terminus of the Kampen–Hattem railway line, which connected with the Zwolle–Apeldoorn railway line in Hattem.

 Train services

 As of 15 December 2024, the following train services call at this station: